arush15june/drone-dashboard/README.md

     - Having the drone message worker be seperated from the server allows to work on the REST API seperately from the handler itself, thus the worker could be kept running to make sure messages are not missed, even if the API Server is down.
+    - Building the background worker in golang would be a better option as it will allow handling concurrent connections more efficiently.
 - Simplistic self documenting code.

 ### Drone
 - Unique UUID4 (acc to RFC 4122) associcated with every drone.